praneshvittal/capistranotuts/README.md

 set :log_level, :ERROR
 ```

-By turning off log output, you can use ruby `put` statements inside your task to give customized output.
+By minimizing log output, you can use ruby `put` statements inside your task to give customized output.

 ### Using Capistrano variables  ###